 Prof. Barrett McCormick is currently working on several projects, including a book manuscript titled Media Markets and the Transformation of China's Public Sphere, a book chapter comparing the development of media markets in China with other countries, and an early-stage project on the consequences of China's growing role in Africa.

-Prof. Paul Nolette is currently working on a project exploring how the organized bar has shaped American political development.
-He is also working with Prof. Dongwook Kim on an article manuscript examining the global spread of constitutional courts.
+Prof. Paul Nolette is currently working on several projects.
+One project, which he has presented at the APSA and Law & Society Association annual meetings, explores how the organized bar has shaped American political development.
+Another project examines the emergence of executive federalism in contemporary American politics.
+Additionally, he is working with Prof. Dongwook Kim on an article manuscript examining the global spread of constitutional courts.

 Prof. Duane Swank is currently collaborating with Olaf van Vliet (Economics, University of Leiden) to study the European Union’s impact on domestic social and labor market policies across European political economies.
 He is also working on extensions of past work of the convergence of national tax policies and the political economic determinants of income redistribution in postindustrial democracies.
 In addition, Professor Swank is writing a new book on how domestic institutions shape the ability of developed democracies to cope with post industrialization.